-- Has the management board demonstrated convincingly how the interest of the (minority) shareholders has been weighed against other interests? - In the event of a takeover, is this takeover consistent with company strategy?
-Have the risks associated with the takeover been made sufficiently transparent? - In the event of a takeover, has it been demonstrated convincingly that the advantages of the synergy are greater than the cost price of the takeover, taking what are known as the integration costs into account and the costs of financing the takeover?
+• Has the management board demonstrated convincingly how the interest of the (minority) shareholders has been weighed against other interests?

+- In the event of a takeover, is this takeover consistent with company strategy?
+Have the risks associated with the takeover been made sufficiently transparent, e.g. how does the acquisition fit into the company's strategy?, how does the acquisition affect the risk profile of the company?, what projections formed the basis for the valuation and to what extent will the acquisition be integrated in the company? - In the event of a takeover, has it been demonstrated convincingly that the advantages of the synergy are greater than the cost price of the takeover, taking what are known as the integration costs into account and the costs of financing the takeover?
 Is it possible to express the projected synergy benefits in concrete figures with a corresponding concrete time frame?
-Has the management board submitted a convincing implementation process to the general meeting, complete with scenarios and evaluation moments? - In the event of a takeover, is the management board able to indicate how the takeover price was reached?
+Has the management board submitted a convincing implementation process to the general meeting, complete with scenarios, pro forma financial information and evaluation moments? - In the event of a takeover, is the management board able to indicate how the takeover price was reached?
 Has a transparent fairness opinion been issued by a bank that is not involved in the transaction or accountancy firm, providing information on the prognoses assumed for the company being taken over?
-Have fairness opinions been issued that have not been published?

-- In the event of a division or participating interest being disposed of, has it been demonstrated convincingly that the maximum feasible price has been stipulated? - How does the takeover/disposal fit in with the company's long-term strategy?
+Have fairness opinions been issued that have not been published? - In the event of a division or participating interest being disposed of, has it been demonstrated convincingly that the maximum feasible price has been stipulated? - How does the takeover/disposal fit in with the company's long-term strategy?

-I.2.16 Shareholders' proposals
+I.2.17 Shareholders' proposals

 A subject submitted by one or more shareholders who have made use of the right to place an item on the agenda can be put forward for discussion or put to a vote.
 The vote on the shareholders' proposal may be binding or non-binding in nature.
 The vote is binding if the proposal relates to a field which is within the powers of the general meeting on the grounds of the law or articles of association.
-The vote is not binding in all other cases, but the result of the vote does send a signal to the management board and the supervisory board.
+The vote is non-binding in all other cases, but the result of the vote does send a signal to the management board and the supervisory board.
 An opinion on a shareholders' proposal should be formed on the merits of each individual case, in which process the reference points listed above for the items on the agenda can be taken into consideration.